Activities in the Blackwater Estuary

 1722 Daniel Defoe wrote about the island in: Tour through the Eastern Counties of England.

-1880-90 Dr Salter took Prince Nicholas, later the Tsar of Russia, shooting on the island and had lunch at The Chequers Inn.
+1880-90 Dr Salter took Prince Nicholas, later Tsar of Russia shooting on the island, then lunch at The Chequers Inn.

 1890s Oysters cultivated commercially in the salt marshes on the northern shore (still visible today).